 Visiting the captivating Isle of Skye is one of the best things to do near Inverness.
 Skye is the largest island of the Inner Hebrides and its landscapes are both striking and charming.
 With a jagged coastline and dramatic mountains, nature is the main attraction for visitors to Skye.

 Getting There: Travelers can get to the Isle of Sky by car or bus.
-That said, taking a day trip from Inverness to Skye is best done by joining a full day tour that includes the highlights – as well as Highlands attractions enroute, like the Eilean Donan Castle.
+That said, taking a day trip from Inverness to Skye is best done by joining a full day tour.
+It includes all the Skye highlights as well as Highlands attractions enroute, like the Eilean Donan Castle.

-Travel Tip: We share top tips and advice for the Misty Isle in our article, Ultimate Isle of Skye Itinerary!
+Travel Tip: We share more advice for the Misty Isle in our article, Ultimate Isle of Skye Itinerary!

 #51 Adventure into the Far North of Scotland